-MGT 609 Project Management Fundamentals MGT 610 Strategic Perspectives on Project Management MGT 612 The Human Side of Project Leadership MGT 611 Project Analytics Management of Wireless Networks (4 courses, 12 credits) Responding to the accelerated worldwide demand for reliable and robust wireless communications, this four-course graduate certificate offers you a rich panorama of principles, architectures, and standards.
+MGT 609 Project Management Fundamentals MGT 612 Leading People and Projects MGT 610 Strategic Perspectives on Project Management MGT 611 Project Analytics Management of Wireless Networks (4 courses, 12 credits) Responding to the accelerated worldwide demand for reliable and robust wireless communications, this four-course graduate certificate offers you a rich panorama of principles, architectures, and standards.
 Courses focus on significant opportunities and obstacles facing today’s rapidly expanding mobile enterprises, not only in the US, but also around the world.
 You are introduced to the global regulatory environment and critical managerial decisions.
 You become familiar with key technology concepts, CDMA and OFDMA systems, radio resource management, services and applications, and next-generation standards.
 Emerge as a skilled wireless communication manager who appreciates performance requirements coupled with the delivery of top quality service.

 Courses in this program have the graduate pre-reqs of TM601, TM605, TM610, and MGT615/MGT600 or equivalent.